spacelift-io/user-documentation/docs/faq/README.md

 Additionally, the portal allows you to vote on and join discussions about other requests, review new releases, and see upcoming features.

+!!!
+Tip
+    If you're experiencing issues, please disable any ad blockers temporarily and refresh the page.

 {% endif %}

 ### Providing Admin consent for Microsoft login